klaee37/training/README.md

 ```
 cd lab_001_spi
 ```
 - Run elaboration to check error and warning message.
+Make sure that the error is zero.
+The warning message should be zero.
 ```
 make elab
 ```